antoniods/solidity-game/README.md

 TO DO:

-- Web3js integration to utilise the contract, implementation in JS.
+- Web3js integration to use the contract, implementation in JS.
 DONE.